If you were a Virgin Money business or charity customer on 2 April 2026

 In October 2024, Virgin Money and Nationwide Building Society became part of the same group.

-The transfer of Virgin Money’s business to Nationwide is the next step in combining the two businesses, working for the benefit of our customers and members to create a mutually owned, full-service organisation.
+The transfer of Virgin Money’s business to Nationwide was a key step in combining the two businesses, working for the benefit of our customers and members to create a mutually owned, full-service organisation.

 How your FSCS protection is affected

 The Financial Services Compensation Scheme (FSCS) provides compensation to individuals, qualifying businesses and charities with eligible deposits (savings, currency and current accounts) held in a UK bank or building society account in the event the bank or building society should fail.
 It protects eligible deposits up to £120,000 per person, (or qualifying business or charity) across all savings and current accounts they hold in one regulated bank or building society (this is per person and not per account).
-For now, this means that you can have up to £120,000 protected in your accounts with Virgin Money and up to another £120,000 protected in accounts with Nationwide.

 Your business and charity questions answered